vlatko-v/drivendata-Conser-vision-Image-Classification/README.md

 Overall, at a 41% accuracy on the validation set, the model with image augmentation did not do a great job at classifying the species correctly.

 In terms of Categorical Cross-Entropy loss, the validation score was much closer to the training dataset.
-Both sets, however, cannot boast a very low loss (2.1 for the validation set).
+Neither sets can, however, boast a low loss of less than 1 (2.1 for the validation set).

 </br>